Health / Social Welfare

 Conde S. Januario Hospital is a modern medical institution with advanced and comprehensive facilities, which has received international accreditation for its management.
 Its departments include Inpatient, Outpatient, Emergency, Surgery, Intensive Care, Coronary Intensive Care, Burns Service, Physiotherapy and Rehabilitation Medicine, Haemodialysis and Peritoneal Dialysis, Medical Imaging, Laboratory and Haematological Oncology.

-The Outpatient Department provides 97 types of service.
-It has also set up an Island Emergency Station and integrated community wards.
+The Outpatient Department provides 99 types of service.
+It has also set up an Island Emergency Station and integrated community wards, dementia medical centre and children comprehensive evaluation centre.
 Its newly built Emergency Services Building can further optimise medical services and environments for patients.

 Primary Healthcare Services